-Selecting the Correct Lifting Clamp
+Selecting the Correct lifting clamp

 Capacity and plate thickness.

-Storing and Handling Lifting Clamps
+Storing and Handling lifting clamps

-Lifting clamps should not be dropped or thrown down.
+lifting clamps should not be dropped or thrown down.

-Using Lifting Clamps Safely
+Using lifting clamps Safely

-Do not use defective lifting clamps or accessories.
+Do not use defective lifting clamps, or accessories.

-Position the clamps correctly.
-Place the clamps over the centre of gravity of the plate.
-If the plate is long and has a tendency to bend use two or more pairs of clamps in conjunction with a spreader beam, equally disposed about the centre of gravity, to minimise the sag.
-Ensure the clamps face each other to balance the horizontal clamping forces.
+Position the clamp correctly.
+Place the clamp over the load centre of the plate.
+If the plate is long and has a tendency to bend, use two clamps equally disposed about the centre of gravity in conjunction with a spreader beam.
+Care must be taken to ensure no one clamp takes more than its SWL.

 In-service Inspection and Maintenance

-Horizontal lifting clamps should be cleaned and any moving parts lubricated at appropriate intervals, unless the suppliers specific instructions indicate otherwise.
+Vertical lifting clamps should be cleaned and any moving parts lubricated at appropriate intervals, unless the suppliers specific instructions indicate otherwise.